PGBA is TriWest’s claims processor in Regions 4 and 5.

 - Avoid these top 3 most common errors when filing your claims.

 Make every effort to submit claims within 30 days of rendering services.
-Adhering to this recommendation will help increase provider offices’ cash flow.
+Adhering to this recommendation will help increase providers offices’ cash flow.
 VA CCN Prime Contract limits timely filing of initial claims to 180 days after rendering services.
-Providers have 90 days to appeal or re-submit a claim.
+Providers have 90 days from original claim’s processing date to appeal and 365 days from original claim’s processing date to submit a corrected claim.

 All CCN claims process electronically, regardless of the method of submission.
 This is a program requirement and, therefore, filing claims electronically is preferred and encouraged.
 If you choose to submit paper claims, they must scan to an electronic format, creating a potential issue for handwritten or manually typed claims.
 Claims that cannot be scanned cleanly may reject.